SvenMichaelKlose/tunix/src/ultifs/README.md

 will automatically send the listen address specified by the OPEN routine and any secondary address.

-Expects the LFN in the accumulator.
-Possible errors:
+Expects the LFN in register X.  Possible errors:

   3 : file not open
   5 : device not present